 The answer to this question lies in the working of these formats.
 Both of these formats - WebM and MP4 - ultimately depend on the codec bundled with them.
 In general, it has been found that the output produced by MP4 tends to be of better quality than that of WebM.
 Of course, this is by no means a generalized statement, and WebM, too, can offer great quality outputs depending on the codecs it is using.
-However, it tends to be slightly inferior compared with the output video quality of MP4 format.
+However, it tends to be slightly inferior compared to the output video quality of MP4 format.
 Take the example of two codecs to understand this better - VP8 and H.264.
 VP8 is used by WebM, whereas H.264 is used by MP4.
-These codecs offer the almost same quality at a similar bitrate.
-Still, in recent years due to advancements and developments, H.264 has improved drastically in terms of quality, which has put MP4 as a more preferred option when it comes to output video quality.
+These codecs offer almost the same quality at a similar bitrate.
+Still, in recent years due to advancements and developments, H.264 has improved drastically in terms of quality, which has put MP4 as a preferred option when it comes to output video quality.

 The file size is an important concern when selecting a video format since the file size directly relates to how many video files you can save or upload to the internet.
-While it is true that both WebM and MP4 follow compression that compresses the original files to a relatively small size, there still exist some differences between the two.
+While it is true that both WebM and MP4 follow video compression that compresses the original files to a relatively small size, there still exist some differences between the two.

 Since WebM videos are highly suited for internet streaming and broadcasting platforms like YouTube, the size of WebM videos is slightly smaller compared to MP4.
 Furthermore, WebM videos tend to be a bit more accessible, too, as they can be quickly downloaded from the internet and put to use.